SCOTUS

 Supreme Court Case involving Pride Puppy:

 On January 17, 2025, the Supreme Court of the United States heard the case of Mahmoud v.
 Taylor, a asking them to rule on whether the Montgomery County public school district in Maryland has the right to use LGBTQ+ picture books in classrooms without notifying parents and giving them the option of opting their children out.
 The case involves nine LGBTQ picture books, including Pride Puppy.

-GLAAD has prepared a fact sheet about the case.
+GLAAD has prepared a fact sheet that gives a good overview of the case.
 As the authors and illustrators of these books, we spoke up about the case.
 You can read our statement about the case here.
 We also released this statement after the oral arguments.

 Editorial cartoon of the 9 SCOTUS judges reading our picture books, by Sarah Brannen.